 Jung highlights different perceptions of O’Malley.
 “She’s only a pirate to England, not to Ireland.
 To the Irish, she’s a champion,” she says.
 “It depends on what end of the cannon you’re looking at.”

 Jung also makes sure not to paint O’Malley as universally beloved, even in her home country.
 “She was not fighting for all of Ireland,” she says, but “for her clan [and for] related clans,” referencing the dissension between different Irish clans at the time.

 Performing in Chautauqua necessitates not only researching biographical events but the figure’s clothing, accent, and more.
 “In this case, I’m also researching sailing: what are the parts of a ship?
 What kind of ships did she sail?”
-Even the crimson skirt that gives Jung a sense strength encapsulates O’Malley’s boldness: under English rule forbade Irish people from wearing the color saffron, and “to flout the English laws,” O’Malley wore the color.
+The crimson skirt that gives Jung a sense of strength signifies O’Malley’s boldness: under English rule the Irish were forbidden to wear the color saffron, so “to flout the English laws,” O’Malley wore the color.

 With the gaps in the known history of and public awareness surrounding O’Malley, Jung says that “I wish people knew and understood the strength and courage to do what she did.”
 At Maryland Humanities, we’re pleased to make O’Malley’s story a little more widely known.